Links on Android Authority may earn us a commission. Learn more.

 Samsung’s Expert RAW app explained

 If you want to get started with Expert RAW, it can be downloaded from Samsung’s Galaxy Store free of charge.
 It’s not available from Google Play, so you’ll need to sign up for a Samsung account to get it.
-Furthermore, only a small selection of Samsung handsets currently support the app, predominantly the latest Galaxy S22 series.
+Furthermore, only a small selection of Samsung handsets currently support the app, specifically a handful of flagship Galaxy smartphones released after 2020.

 However, if you’re just looking to grab RAW/DNG versions of your snaps, you don’t need Expert RAW.
 Samsung’s default camera app already contains a RAW export toggle under Settings > Picture Formats > RAW Copies.
 The new app’s main purpose is to provide extra control through the wide range of manual settings on offer.